project-oak/oak/docs/programming-oak.md

 <!-- prettier-ignore-end -->

-The `module_bytes: "<bytes>"` means that this value will be filled with WebAssembly module bytes after serialization.
+The `module_bytes: "<bytes>"` means that this value will be filled with WebAssembly module bytes after serialization using the _Application Configuration Serializer_.

-Then ISV should serialize this configuration into a binary file using the _Application Configuration Serializer_:
+Serialization script looks like follows:

 <!-- prettier-ignore-start -->
 ```shell